HarshKumar7687/sport-and-fitness/README.md

-# 🏋️‍♂️ Sports & Fitness Website
+# 🏋️‍♂️ Sports & Fitness Website  this is my first project

 A simple and responsive **Sports & Fitness website** built using **HTML, CSS, and JavaScript**.
 This website provides users with tools, information, and motivation to stay fit and healthy.